bartbutenaers/node-red-rtsp-to-ffmpeg/README.md

 npm install @bartbutenaers/node-red-contrib-rtsp-to-mjpeg
 ```

+CAUTION: FFmpeg needs to be installed before you can use this node!

 ## Support my Node-RED developments
 Please buy my wife a coffee to keep her happy, while I am busy developing Node-RED stuff for you ...